OmkarAcharekar/Serialize_and_Deserialize_DataStructure/README.md

 * data.cpp file : Data structure , serialize and deserialize functions.
 * leb128.cpp file : LEB128 Encoding and Decoding algorithms.

+## Important

+**The Implementation in this repo does not strictly follows the signature asked in the pretest** To see that implementation : See [here](https://www.onlinegdb.com/3SO2uK-l3e)

+Difference : In the above implementation, instead of piping the encoded bytes of data members into stream, I have pushed them into a vector with a extra additional byte appended to each member encoded bytes to know type information so that it can be deserialized

 ## How To Use